Los Angeles School Bus Injury Attorney

 No Crossing Guards

 Crossing guards also help minimize the danger to students and provide a method for students to cross busy intersections without their parents nearby.
 However, the failure of a school to have a back-up crossing guard in place in case the assigned crossing guard is not available one morning could have drastic repercussions on the safety of a child.
 Crossing guards protect mostly against cars turning onto other streets, and alert drivers that they should slow down or delay turning while the child is crossing.
 Crossing guards serve a vital role every day in the areas around schools where drivers may not see small children crossing.
 Schools are in charge of maintaining appropriate routes for crossing guards.
-However, if children are injured in streets where a crossing guard normally protects the students, a school district may be held responsible for the resulting injuries to the child.
+However, if children are injured in streets where a crossing guard normally protects the students, a school district may be held responsible for the resulting injuries to the child, contact a Los Angeles school bus injury lawyer for legal guidance.

 School District Negligence